 The day of: shape the dough at 9am, proof til 10:30am, baked cake by 11am.

-Step 1: Warm milk and proof the yeast.
+Step 1: Warm milk and bloom the yeast.

-- Add milk and honey to a microwave-safe bowl.
-Warm to 100º F -110º F, not any hotter or it will kill the yeast.
+- Warm milk and honey to 100º F -110º F in the microwave, not any hotter or it will kill the yeast.
 I use a thermometer to test this!

 - Add the yeast and mix it in.
 Let the mixture stand for 10 minutes until foamy.
-If it doesn’t foam, your yeast is likely dead, so start over with fresh yeast, or else your dough won’t rise.
+If it doesn’t foam, start over with fresh yeast as your previous batch likely died.

 - When foamy, add the eggs (room temp), and whisk to combine.